cparsell/sidenote-helper/README.md

 ## AI disclaimer

 Large Language Models (LLM) were used in the production and editing of this code.
-I'll do my best to keep it from being slop.
+I'll do my best not to keep it from being slop.